fetterollie/fetterollie/README.md

 ## Hey, hi, how ya doin'? 👋

-I'm Jonathan Fetterolf and I'm an innovative and dynamic data scientist with a leadership background in the food/beverage and retail industries.
+I'm Jonathan Fetterolf and I'm an innovative and dynamic data scientist/developer with a leadership background in the food/beverage and retail industries.
 Experienced in data acquisition/cleaning, statistical analysis, and data visualization.
 I excel at problem solving, communicating clearly, and balancing the ambiguity of autonomy and collaboration.
 I am currently a technical intern at a technology solutions company that specializes in enterprise data management.

 ## Recent Projects